 - Make sure to pose the cross-sell as an opportunity

 - Share with them that many of your other customers who use the product they use also use this other product

 - Be consultative—make the message about helping them improve their business in other areas

 - Position your message as a helpful tip, not a sales pitch

 B2B SaaS companies are in the business of innovating.
 This means you need to provide software updates regularly in order to meet the needs of your clients over time.

 Bear in mind that updates for the sake of updates don’t provide value.
 Try to focus on two main areas of updates:

-It’s so important to listen to what your customers want.
+It’s important to listen to what your customers want.
 However, that doesn’t mean you need to update the software based on every one-off request.
-Survey and interview customers occasionally to hear out what the most prominent needs are, and listen to industry demand as well.
+Instead, survey and interview customers occasionally to hear out what the most prominent needs are while staying in-tune to industry demand.
 Then, prioritize your updates.

 I MADE AN UPDATE.
 NOW WHAT?

 Keep people in the know about the changes you’re making.
 Build excitement and increase transparency by letting customers know about updates before, during and after you make them.
 Try not to give any strict timelines about updates unless you can guarantee that you’ll stick to them.